mojaloop/central-ledger/Onboarding.md

 > Note: This will ensure that ml-api-adapter can send requests to the host machine.
 Refer to the following issue for more information or if the above ip-address is not working for you: https://github.com/docker/for-linux/issues/264.

 Restart all docker images.

+#### 9.4.2 When running all services, central-ledger is unable to connect to MongoDB on startup

+If you do disable Mongodb (i.e. `CLEDG_MONGODB__DISABLED=true`), please ensure that you comment out the following line `sh /opt/wait-for/wait-for-objstore.sh` from the following file: `docker/wait-for/wait-for-central-ledger.sh`.
+Alternatively make sure that it is uncommented if you do NOT wish to disable the object store.